 Lisa Redfern, Sing Me Goodnight (2010)

 All of the above "family albums" get regular play in our house.
 But as I look back on it, there's so much missing from this list.
-First of all, the vast majority of what the girls and I listen to is not specifically family music (Elsa's current favorite singer is Sam Cooke).
-But I assume the same is true in your house and you don't need my help figuring out which of the albums you already love will work for your kids.
+First of all, the vast majority of what the girls and I listen to is not specifically family music (Elsa's all-time favorite singer is Sam Cooke though, I despair to say, she's recently discovered The Bieb).
+I assume the same is true in your house, but you don't need my help figuring out which of the albums you already love will work for your kids.

-Second, here I am an American roots guy and all but one of these albums were made in the last decade.
+Second, here I am an American roots guy, and all but one of these albums were made in the last decade.
 But what can I say.
-As much as I adore the children's music of Woody Guthrie, Leadbelly, Pete Seeger, and others, we simply don't listen to their original recordings together all that often.
+As much as I adore the children's music of Woody Guthrie, Leadbelly, Mississippi John Hurt, Ella Jenkins, Pete Seeger, and others, we simply don't listen to their original recordings together all that often.
 My girls (and, ok, me too) are as much suckers for modern production as most people.
-The good news is that they're constantly getting exposed to the music of these folks by me and many of the artists above — and some day I hope they'll be inspired to go back to the source.
+The good news is that the music of those American heroes continues to be re-interpreted and recorded by new generations of artists, including myself and many of the people listed above.
+Some day, I hope my kids — and yours too — will be inspired to go back to the source.